Monday, October 15, 2012

 Dry, needs moisture:

 It is dry, straw-like, rough and brittle.Dry hair is very dull.
 Lack of moisture causes frizz, especially in the outer layers.
-Hair that lacks moisture does not stretch and breaks quickly in the stretch test (Hair that needs moisture will also break quickly in the stretch test.)
+Hair that lacks moisture does not stretch and breaks quickly in the stretch test (Hair that needs protein will also break quickly in the stretch test.)
 Your hair may not clump well, lack definition, and tangle easily.

 Did you recently add a new product that might be drying your hair?
 Ingredients that can cause dryness include, but aren't limited to: Epsom salt (magnesium sulfate) drying alcohols (like the kind in hairspray), and ACV rinses.
 Most hairsprays and mousses can be drying.
 Glycerin and other humectants can be drying in low dews.